2018 NCAA Division III men's ice hockey tournament: Format

 The tournament featured four rounds of play.
 All rounds were Single-game elimination.

 Because at least four western teams qualified, the tournament was arranged so that there were two eastern and two western quarterfinal brackets.
-The top two teams from each region were placed in separate quarterfinal brackets and then arranged so that were all to reach the semifinals the top western seed would play the second eastern seed and vise versa.
+The top two teams from each region were placed in separate quarterfinal brackets and then arranged so that were all to reach the semifinals the top western seed would play the second eastern seed and vice versa.

 Since five western teams and seven eastern teams qualified for the tournament, three western teams received byes into the quarterfinal round while one eastern team was advanced to the second round.
 In the first round, the fourth- and fifth-seeded western teams played with the winner advancing to play the top western seed.
 The second- and third-seeded western teams would play one another in the other western quarterfinal bracket.

 The eastern teams were arranged so that the second seed would play the seventh seed, the third seed would play the sixth seed and the fourth seed would play the fifth seed.
 The winner between the fourth- and fifth-seeded eastern teams would play the top eastern seed while the winner between the third- and sixth-seeded eastern teams would play the victor of the second- and seventh-seeded match.

 In the First Round and Quarterfinals the higher-seeded team served as host.